 The two tiers of our present social action

 Our Doing Theology team is still mulling over the rich dialogue we had about our approach to the coming election, so you’ll probably hear more about that before long.
 Until then, my mind has been drawn toward mulling over a previous dialogue we shared about Paul’s two-tiered outlook, as you can see by what I just said.
-In case you haven’t heard about this piece of theology, we reported on it and saved the material at the Way of Jesus site.
+In case you haven’t heard about this piece of theology, we reported on it and saved the material in this article.

 David Brooks, of all people (my strange new “friend” from the conservatives), got me thinking about how we are engaging in the present transformation of the police, in particular.
 He wrote another interesting piece in the New York Times last week.
 In it, he crystallizes a view of the social justice “religion” that is quite alluring to many of us.
 You can see it all over our mapping material this year, and also see people questioning it.
 Brooks says one of the five crises the U.S. is facing right now is: